GenbuHase/WhatYouarePlaying/README.md

 # <Img Alt="" Src="/icons/icon128.png" Height="48" Align="Center"/> What You're Playing(Google Chrome Extension)

-An extension of Google Chrome for Mastodon that toots what you're listening to
+A Chrome-Extension which toots what you're listening to, for Mastodon and some services